lbmendes/armbian-settings/README.md

 Here we will do the second option.

-Add the line below to the file /boot/armbianEnv.txt
+Add, with sudo, the line below to the file /boot/armbianEnv.txt
 ~~~bash
 extraargs=video=HDMI-A-1:1920x1080@60
 ~~~